-Also, as from 2007 there is have a new fast hydrofoil service which goes to Kalymnos 4 or 5 times a day and only takes 15/20 minutes.
+Also, there is have a passenger only fast hydrofoil service which goes to Kalymnos 4 or 5 times a day and only takes 15/20 minutes.

 If you feel like getting up in the morning wander down and see what catch the 2 or 3 fishing boats have brought in.
-There are varieties of fish that you won't see in the UK, and of course, octopus.
+There are varieties of fish that you won't see in colder seas, and of course, octopus.

 If you can't be bothered to walk down the harbour to see what goes on, you can always sit in one of the tavernas or cafes that face onto it and use your energy lifting a cold glass of beer and wondering why they have octopus hanging out on a washing line.

 The local bus stop is on the round-about by the harbour entrance and you will find a